 They are generally found in residential homes, however, due to their better overall performance, they are becoming more popular among commercial use as well.

 What is the Best GPF for a Toilet?

 When comparing 1.28 GPF and 1.6 GPF toilets, they are close in functionality, however, each one has its own pros and cons.
 Overall, 1.28 GPF toilets have become increasingly popular in recent years.
 As the world becomes more environmentally aware, society is striving to do what they can for the environment and their pockets.

-Another question to ask is if a 1.6 GPF toilet is enough?
+Another question to ask is, are 1.6 GPF toilets enough?
 Well, it most definitely can be for some families.
 While it’s popularity among households may be decreasing, some are sticking to this model.
 This could be due to a more powerful flush and because of this some people will assume it will have a better flushing performance.
 However, to have more power, it is using more water, so there is a tradeoff.

-Can a 1.6 GPF Toilet be Bought in Texas or California?
+Can 1.6 GPF Toilets be Bought in Texas or California?